Free Car Insurance Comparison

 Farmers’ list of options is more extensive than some other providers and includes some unique options.
 The Loss of Use coverage, in particular, stands out since it will pay not just for a rental vehicle, but also for costs like taxi or rideshare fares.

-It pays out one flat amount you can use however you like to get around while your car is being repaired.
+It pays out one flat amount you can use however you like to get around while your car is being repaired for a covered loss.

 Also, exclusive to Farmers is the Farmers Car Shopping Service TRUECar, which is the company’s vehicle purchasing service.
 This program helps make shopping for a new or used car more manageable and can provide a lower purchase price as well as other benefits.